cassking/quotes-crazy/README.md

 # Quotes-crazy

-#### A demo to show how to use React with Rails 5.1 built-in Webpacker gem and react-router
+#### small app using React with Rails 5.1 and built-in Webpacker, axios, react-router, query-string

 ## Stacks